 To learn more about sponsorship opportunities, please download our one-pager and contact: Amanda D'Annucci-Kean: Akean@perscholas.org.

-This fall, Per Scholas is hosting our third annual Jeffersonian-style dinner, convening senior technology executives in an intimate conversation addressing employer challenges and solutions for building a more diverse and inclusive tech workforce.
+This fall, Per Scholas and ITSMF are hosting our third annual Jeffersonian-style dinner, convening senior technology executives in an intimate conversation addressing employer challenges and solutions for building a more diverse and inclusive tech workforce.
 The conversation elevates alternative hiring pipelines and retention strategies that focus on creative, local talent from overlooked communities representative of the future for America's tech workforce.